-We calculate basic and diluted earnings per share by applying the two-class method because we have participating securities in the form of Class A preferred shares.
-Participating securities are allocated a proportional share of net income determined by dividing total weighted average participating securities by the sum of total weighted average common shares and participating securities.
-In calculating diluted earnings per share, we utilize the most dilutive result of the two class method and if-converted methods.
-We also apply the treasury stock method with respect to certain share-based awards in the calculation of diluted earnings per share, if dilutive.
+We use the two-class method to calculate basic and diluted earnings per share because we have participating securities in the form of Class A preferred shares.
+The two-class method requires a proportional share of net income to be allocated between common shares and participating securities.
+The proportional share to be allocated to participating securities is determined by dividing total weighted average participating securities by the sum of total weighted average common shares and participating securities.